-Amanda began providing individual therapeutic services in 2002, at the University of California San Diego, where she received extensive training via a National Institute of Health research study promoting healthy behaviors in change-resistant populations.
-Since then, she has focused on understanding client’s thoughts, emotions, and behaviors through a stage-of-change model and has successfully used motivational interviewing, cognitive behavioral, psychodynamic, and mindfulness techniques in empowering clients to facilitate personal change and goal attainment.
-She has a nurturing, person-centered approach that values each individual’s unique decision-making process.
+Amanda began providing individual therapeutic services in 2002, at the University of California San Diego, where she received extensive training via a National Institute of Health research study promoting healthy behaviors in change resistant populations.
+Since then she has focused on understanding client’s thoughts, emotions, and behaviors through a stage of change model and has successfully used motivational interviewing, cognitive behavioral, psychodynamic and mindfulness techniques in empowering clients to facilitate personal change and goal attainment.
+She has a nurturing, person-centered approach that values each individual’s unique decision making process.

 At the Armed Services YMCA, Amanda spent over 8 years innovating and providing services to promote the wellbeing of military families.
 Here she saw the effect of ongoing transition and separation on families, and became an expert in military culture, lifestyle and families in transition.
 She led a team of social workers in designing a system of service delivery that was tailored to honor and meet individual family member needs, and promote the growth of positive coping skills.
 This effort was recognized within the YMCA community with the presentation of Annie E. Casey Foundation, Family Strengthening Award.